Microbiology is the study of :

 Which two words are synonyms?

-Microorganism and microbe are two words having same meaning, very small organism that cannot be seen with naked eyes.
+Microorganism and microbe are two words having same meaning, very small organisms that cannot be seen with naked eyes.
 So, microorganism and microbe are synonyms.

 Germ theory of disease was established by :